jcthomassie/yurt/README.md

   - `negative` if the spec does not match the local spec
   - `default` if none of the preceeding conditions are met
 - `link` list of symlinks to be applied
+- `run` shell command to run on install
 - `install` list of packages to install
   - `name` package name
   - `managers` (optional) list of package managers that provide the package